How to get touch with us over the festive period

 3. refuse the application.

-Section 73 of the 1990 Act specifically provides that an application cannot be made under this section if the previous planning permission has already expired, nor can it be used in England to extend the time limit within which the development must be begun.
+Section 73 of the 1990 Act specifically provides that an application cannot be made under this section if the previous planning permission has already expired, nor can it be used in England to extend the time limit within which the development must begin.

 What have the courts said?